 How to Grow Blueberries

-Delicious and nutritious.... growing blueberry bushes is easy.
-What
+Delicious and nutritious.... growing blueberry bushes is a real treat.

-to stay away from them.
-But, how can you blame them for enjoying this great
+to stay away from them as they ripen.
+But, how can you blame them for enjoying

 Many fruit trees are simply too big, and require too much maintenance, for